Questions by Module

 An FTA Recipient ID Number is a four-digit number assigned to your transit agency for the Transit Award Management System (TrAMS).
 If you are not a direct recipient, you should report the FTA Recipient ID of the agency from which you receive Federal funding.

-A DUNS number is a nine-digit number assigned by Dun and Bradstreet.
+A Data Universal Numbering System (DUNS) number is a nine-digit number assigned by Dun and Bradstreet.
 It is required for all businesses that register with the Federal government.

 If your agency does not have a website, leave the field blank.